 - Worcestershire Sauce – Some say unopened it will last indefinitely, opened and refrigerated up to 3 years.

-- Soy Sauce – should last a couple years.
+- Soy Sauce – should last up to three years unopened.

-- Vinegar – Some say vinegar just doesn’t go bad.
+- Vinegar – Some say vinegar just doesn’t go bad, and some say just 2 years.
 Vinegar is actually used as a preservative.
 Make some pickles!
 Clean the house!
 Vinegar has so many uses it’s one of the perfect Foods to Hoard.

 - Vanilla Extract – Because it’s made with alcohol, its shelf life should be pretty high, maybe indefinite.